High-Protein Overnight Oats

 How Long Do Overnight Oats Need to Soak?

-Overnight oats get their name from the simple fact that they are prepared by soaking the ingredients overnight.
-The optimal soaking time is around 6-8 hours, but they can be left to soak for up to 24 hours in the refrigerator.
+The optimal soaking time is around 8-12 hours, but they can be left to soak for up to 24 hours in the refrigerator.

 Preparing your overnight oats the night before allows you to wake up to a delicious, ready-to-eat breakfast with minimal effort in the morning.
-It’s a perfect solution for busy mornings or for those who prefer to have a nutritious and satisfying meal waiting for them.
+It’s a perfect solution for busy mornings, offering a ready-to-eat, satisfying meal to start the day.

 These sound so good!
 Can’t wait to try the apple one!